maconnell/issues/README.md

 TODO:
-encrypt user password, reset, mail config - base and user's close issue

-activate emails
+close issue

 attachments

 comments

+activate emails

 admin_required redirect is broken

+user admin header only shown if logged in user is admin

 issue search